LukasCollishawM/hard-edging/README.md

 ## What is Hard-Edging?

-Hard-Edging is a revolutionary peer-first web framework that puts the true edge of computation where it belongs: on your users' machines.
-Why spend money sending every byte through the cloud when you can offload literally everything to clients?
+Hard-Edging is a peer‑first web framework that treats browsers as first‑class infrastructure, not passive document viewers.
+Code, state, assets, and occasionally dignity are pushed to the very edge of the network: your users’ machines.

-Yes, your users' internet may feel the burn, but at least your backend egress is near zero.
-That's the part that matters.

-> "Why rely on cloud servers when the real edge is already in the browser?" — Probably us.
+Instead of worshipping at the altar of “infinite cloud scale”, Hard‑Edging quietly asks: *what if the scale was already sitting in front of you, running a tab‑hoarding Chromium fork at 3am?*

+Backend egress is something to be negotiated with, not celebrated.
+Less “global platform”, more “neighbourhood watch for bytes”.

+> “The edge is wherever your users are willing to share their bandwidth.” — someone who has seen a bill

 ## Core Philosophy

 ### All traffic is P2P (including assets)

 Messages, files, documents, even multiplayer game state flow directly between clients.
-On top of that, Hard-Edging treats your visitors like a living CDN: HTML shells, JS bundles, CSS, images, fonts, and media are all eligible to be fetched from peers first.
+Hard‑Edging treats your visitors like a living mesh for **HTML shells, JS bundles, CSS, images, fonts, and media**: all are eligible to be fetched from peers first.

-The server exists only as a broker for private info, a signalling hub for WebRTC, and a reluctant fallback for assets that nobody else has.
+The server exists as a broker for private info, a signalling hub for WebRTC, and a reluctant fallback for assets that nobody else has.
+It’s the quiet adult in the room, not the star of the show.

-### Backend egress must be minimized
+### Backend egress must be *earned*

-No CDNs.
-No caching tricks.
-True Hard-Edging is about maximizing client-to-client bandwidth, even if it costs your users a little.
-Any byte served from origin is considered a minor failure of edge saturation.
+Hard‑Edging is about maximizing client‑to‑client bandwidth, even if it costs your users a few extra fan cycles.
+Any byte served from origin is treated as a small failure of edge saturation, a reminder that the mesh still has room to grow.

 ### User sacrifice is expected

 Their CPU, bandwidth, and patience will carry your apps.
-Think of it as community-powered edge computing.
+Think of it as community‑powered edge computing with a vaguely spiritual belief that **latency is temporary, but egress bills are eternal**.

 ### Optional private storage